You can opt in to My Guests on the Privacy tab of My Account Settings

 This records all comments left in your journal, *not* including your own.
 The numbers at the top show the number of the comments left (blue number) and the number of users who left these comments (red number).

-Users with Paid & Permanent accounts can also see a list of the most frequent commenters to their journal over a specified time period on the Top Commentators
+Users of accounts with Professional and Permanent package of service can also see a list of the most frequent commenters to their journal over a specified time period on the Top Commentators

 page.
 The period can be 1 year max.